Gordini T24S: Development history and technology

-The development of Type 24 was Amédée Gordini's most ambitious sports car project to date.
+The development of the Type 24 was Amédée Gordini 's most ambitious sports car project to date.
 The car had a 3-liter 8-cylinder in-line engine consisting of two 4-cylinder blocks.
 The unit was an in-house construction, since Simca had ended the cooperation after a lack of success.
 There was also a new 5-speed quick-shift gearbox.

 Gordini built two chassis, which received the numbers 0036S and 0037S.
 The chassis was made of tubular steel and the body was made of aluminum.
 Both cars were driven by the factory team in sports car races.
 The French writer Françoise Sagan was interested in chassis 0036S in 1956 but did not buy the car.
 It was then bought by André Guelfi, who continued to race with it.
 After several changes of ownership, the fully restored racing car was offered at auction in 2014 with a minimum bid of 2.5 million euros.

 Chassis 0037S was acquired by the brothers Fritz and Hans Schlumpf in 1955 and is now in the Musée National de l'Automobile.